arso-project/sonar/README.md

 cd sonar
 # install dependencies of all workspaces
 yarn
-# (re)build the user interface and docs
+# build the typescript modules and bundle the UI
-yarn run rebuild
+yarn run build
-# when developing on something that uses the ESM version of the
-# `@arsonar/client` library: watch and rebuild on changes.
-yarn dev:client
 ```

 You can start sonar with `./sonar` from the repository root.